ynwang97/ynwang97.github.io/_pages/about.md

 Yuning Wang received her bachelor's degree from Anhui University in 2019.
 She is currently a PhD student in the School of Nanotechnology and Nanobionics at the University of Science and Technology of China.
 Her research interests include epitaxial growth of group III nitride materials and materials physics research.

-You can find my cv here: [Yu-Ning Wang's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).
+You can find my CV here: [Yu-Ning Wang's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).